fireworkweb/docker-php/README.md

 **ASUSER**: Changes the user id that executes the commands **ENABLE_XDEBUG**: Enables the Xdebug extension

+### Contributing

+You should only change `fwd-template.json` and `template` folder, after you do your changes run `fwd template` compile the template and generate all version folder / files.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.